All outdoor activities carry some degree of risk.

 - Rock falls

-At high elevations, your body has to acclimate to the new altitude.
-High Altitude Illness, also known as Acute Mountain Sickness or altitude sickness, is caused by the failure of the body to adapt quickly enough to the reduced oxygen at increased altitudes.
+High Altitude Illness, also known as Acute Mountain Sickness or altitude sickness, is caused by the failure of the body to adapt quickly enough to the reduced oxygen.
 It is very common for climbers to have some degree of altitude sickness during their trek.
 The main cause of altitude sickness is going too high too quickly.

 Altitude sickness may be mild, moderate or severe.
 Climbers with mild symptoms of altitude sickness, such as headache, dizziness or shortness of breath, may continue on the trip as long as their symptoms do not worsen.